-For evaluation of paleontological resources for the Proposed Project, the Potential Fossil Yield Classification (PFYC) system was used.
-The PFYC provides an estimate of the potential that significant paleontological resources will be found in a mapped geological unit, and it is used to assess possible resource impacts and mitigation needs for federal actions that involve surface disturbance, land use planning, or land tenure adjustment (BLM, 2021).
+For evaluation of paleontological resources for the Proposed Project, the Potential Fossil Yield Classification (PFYC) system and known paleontological resource localities were used (Appendix D).
+The PFYC provides an estimate of the potential that significant paleontological resources will be found in a mapped geological unit, and it is used to assess possible resource impacts and mitigation needs for federal actions that involve surface disturbance, land use planning, or land tenure adjustment (BLM, 2016).